ShadeLab/Centralia_16S_analysis/MockCommunityAnalysis_09Nov15/MockCommunity_ComputingNotes.md

 ```
 * restored the backup of the Centralia_usearch3 analysis, which worked for this adding meta-data.
 * okay, the problem seems to be something with the QIIME environment (from anaconda) being replaced with the old biom format stuff.
 I wonder if this happens because of the rdp switch from 2.9  (in the .sh script) and 2.2 in the qsub?

+### 04 Feb 2016
+* the batch script worked up until: 1) collate_alpha.py, which is a script in the alpha_rarefaction.py workflow - this is likely a QIIME problem with the workflow (it only matters for making the rarefaction curves) and 2) the make_phylogeny - I had an error in the file pointer to the alignment file name, so that is corrected